wkeeling/selenium-wire/README.rst

     Note that even if a request is out of scope and not captured, it will still travel through Selenium Wire.

-``seleniumwire_options.ignore_http_methods``
-    Use this option to prevent capturing certain HTTP methods.
-By default, OPTIONS requests are ignored, but you might want to expand the list with other request methods.
+``seleniumwire_options.disable_capture``
+    Use this option to switch off request capture and interception.
+Requests will still pass through Selenium Wire and through any upstream proxy you have configured, but they won't be decrypted and nothing will be stored.
+Useful for boosting performance if all you want is the upstream proxy functionality.

     .. code:: python

         options = {
-            'ignore_http_methods': ['HEAD', 'OPTIONS']  # Ignore all HEAD and OPTIONS requests }
+            'disable_capture': True  # Pass all requests straight through }
         driver = webdriver.Chrome(seleniumwire_options=options)

-    Note that even if a request is ignored and not captured, it will still travel through Selenium Wire.

 ``seleniumwire_options.exclude_hosts``
     Use this option to bypass Selenium Wire entirely.
 Any requests made to addresses listed here will go direct from the browser to the server without involving Selenium Wire.
 Note that if you've configured an upstream proxy then these requests will also bypass that proxy.